 Layers of packaging.
 For a cohesive brand identity, create a coordinating design among the three different layers of packaging, which include the product packaging (such as the tube and dropper that contains skin serum), inner packaging (the box that houses the tube), and outer packaging (the box the product is shipped in, or the bag your customer is given to carry out their purchase).
 Coordinating all these layers helps build your brand’s identity.

 Stock packaging or custom.
 Manufacturers have many varieties of bottles, jars, and boxes already in stock.
 These have already been tested in the marketplace for function, durability, and ease of shipping, and you can order them at a lower cost and in smaller quantities than custom-designed containers.
 Many major skin care manufacturers use stock packaging, customizing the design and features of the containers to meet their needs.

 While custom containers cost considerably more and will require more time to create and test, you will have the advantage of a truly unique shape to define your brand.

 Materials and Sustainability.
 Both HDPE (High-Density Polyethylene) and PET (Polyethylene Terephthalate Plastic) are durable, lightweight and recyclable.
 Glass is heavier and more fragile, and it should not be used in potentially hazardous conditions such as showers, but its inert nature makes it well-suited for almost all ingredients.
 PLA plastic (Polymerized Lactic Acid) is a new, biodegradable plastic substitute made from corn or sugarcane.
-Currently it requires a larger upfront order, but this may change in the future.
+Currently, it requires a larger upfront order, but this may change in the future.

-Reducing unnecessary packaging will benefit your profit margin, both in the cost of the materials themselves and in the expense of transporting them.
+Reducing unnecessary packaging will benefit your profit margin, both in the cost of the materials themselves and at the expense of transporting them.
 You may also choose recycled and/or recyclable materials to appeal to your market and contribute to your brand identity.